-When anxiety’s away, life is an adventure; when it’s around, life is a cortisol-fuelled problem, endlessly insoluble for our busy minds.
-It is a place of danger, where something might go wrong and we’ll be responsible.
+When anxiety’s away, life is an adventure; when he’s around, life is a cortisol-fuelled problem, endlessly insoluble for our busy minds; a place of danger, where something might go wrong and we’ll be responsible.

 Here is the same life, nothing altered, content the same – but viewed and experienced so differently.

-So, aware of our truer soul, we leave a note on our door today:
+Anxiety may have the keys to our house.
+But we leave a note on our door today:

 ‘Gratitude, if you’re passing – do drop in.’